morne360cpt/webtables-cypress-automation-assessment/README.md

 # Webtables - Way to Automation - Cypress QA AUTOMATION ASSESSMENT

-The goal of this repository is to create automation test cases for the Dog Ceo API - QA AUTOMATION ASSESSMENT.
+The goal of this repository is to create automation test cases for the way to automate webtables - QA AUTOMATION ASSESSMENT.

 The **cypress/integration** folder is where all tests are found and it is structured in the appropriate folder linked to each test spec.